Pacific Lutheran Theological Seminary of California Lutheran University

 UPCOMING EVENT

-Unearthing the Racist Roots of the Climate Crisis: Climate Justice & Murdered and Missing Indigenous Women
+Unearthing the Racist Roots of the Climate Crisis: Testimonies of Resistance from Indigenous Voices

 “Climate justice” holds that the climate crisis is inherently a crisis of racial, gender, and economic inequity.
 The humans suffering first and foremost the ravages of climate change are disproportionally the world’s people of color and economically poor people.
 Thus, climate justice weds efforts to address climate change with efforts toward racial and economic justice.